 Contact our support team

-At whatever stage you are in your own unique Tuberous Sclerosis Complex (TSC) journey, we can offer you support on a wide range of TSC-related subjects.
+At every stage of your Tuberous Sclerosis Complex (TSC journey), we can offer you support and information on a wide range of TSC-related subjects.

-Through our support service team, active online community and flagship annual events, you should never feel alone with a TSC diagnosis.
+Through the TSA’s support services team, the active TSC online community and flagship TSA annual events, you should never feel alone with TSC.

-Although this means transitioning away from our current regional adviser setup, the new support service allows the TSA to deliver sustainable, consistent and high-quality support to the ever-growing TSC community for many years to come.
+The TSA is piloting a new support line.
+Although this means transitioning away from our previous regional advisor set-up, the new support line allows the TSA to deliver sustainable, consistent and high-quality support to the growing TSC community for years to come.

 Help and support with legal issues

 The TSA’s support team is not able to offer advice or information on legal issues.
 However, there is help available from a range of sources about legislation, lasting power of attorney and legal welfare.

 The Office of Public Guardian provides information and the sources on a range of legal issues, including lasting power of attorney.

 The Court of Protection makes decisions on financial or welfare matters for people who can’t make decisions at the time they need to be made.